-Hello everyone!
-This is your tech guide, here to sharply dissect the latest trends in the IT industry. π
+Hello!
+This is your tech guide, always ready to sharply dissect the latest trends in the IT industry. π

-If you’ve been on LinkedIn or read international tech blogs recently, you’ve probably often come across the provocative phrase, “DevOps is Dead.”
-DevOps, which has been considered the golden rule of the IT industry for over a decade, is dead?
+If you’ve been on LinkedIn or read overseas tech blogs recently, you’ve probably seen the provocative phrase “DevOps is Dead” quite often.
+DevOps, which has been considered the golden rule of the IT industry for over 10 years, is dead?

-Today, we’re going to delve deep and in detail into the ‘developer burnout’ hidden behind this shocking declaration, and the emergence of ‘Platform Engineering’, which has appeared like a comet to solve it.
+Today, we’re going to talk in deep and detailed about the ‘developer burnout’ hidden behind this shocking declaration, and the meteoric rise of ‘Platform Engineering’ to solve it.
 Grab a cup of coffee and focus for about 10 minutes! βπ°οΈ

-In 2006, Amazon’s CTO Werner Vogels left us with a legendary quote:
+In 2006, Amazon CTO Werner Vogels left us with a legendary quote:

 > “You build it, you run it.”